-D. Courses in Finance (7 points required)
+D. Courses in Finance (7 credits required)

-FIN-UB 2Foundations of FinanceFIN-UB 7Corporate Finance
+FIN-UB 2 Foundations of FinanceFIN-UB 7 Corporate Finance

-E. Other Stern Requirements (62 points)
+E. Other Stern Requirements (62 credits)

 The liberal arts courses and Stern business courses are required for all students at the Stern School of Business.
 These courses include Writing Workshops, one Natural Science, a series of Humanities courses, Accounting, Marketing, Management, International Studies, Operations, and Information Systems courses.